The Foundation for a Meaningful Life

 • Reading

 Literature is a tool for understanding the world and the people in it.
 Exposure to a broad range of literary styles and subject matter in grade six encourages students to develop their own interests, tastes, and critical skills.
 Teachers select books because their content parallels material studied in other classes, because they relate to a larger theme, because they are part of an important body of literature, or because they support a community of learners.
-Finally, selected titles provide important connections for the reader: to himself, to peers, to other generations, to other cultures, to other periods, to other philosophies, and to other worlds.
+Finally, selected titles provide important connections for the reader: to themselves, peers, other generations, other cultures, other periods, other philosophies, and other worlds.

 • Writing

 Through the Lower School writing program, students learn what it is to be a writer working within a community of writers.
-The sixth grade writing program is based on the Writing Workshop model.
+The sixth grade writing program is workshop-based, focusing on reworking and revising texts as integral parts of the writing process.
 Students write during class and learn how to express their ideas in a variety of creative and expository genres.
 One-on-one conferences with the teacher provide students with the appropriate individualized guidance to improve their writing skills.
 Students use Google Docs, a platform that facilitates writing instruction through collaboration and feedback.

-A hallmark of the Lower School writing program is the tradition of public speaking.
+A hallmark of the Lower School writing program is the tradition of the individual student speeches.
 As in grades three, four, and five, students develop ideas, draft, and revise their speeches in a context of structure and support.
-Delivering their speeches to an appreciative audience encourages students to develop confidence and comfort with public speaking.
-Our commitment to developing poised public speakers is a yearlong objective, as students frequently share and celebrate their writing with peers and other members of the Fay community.
+Delivering their speeches to an appreciative audience helps students to develop confidence and comfort with public speaking.
+Students become increasingly poised public speakers, sharing their thoughts with their peers and other members of the community, and modeling the public speaking skills the younger students will one day acquire.

 • Social Studies

 In sixth grade social studies, students continue their study of American history.
-The year begins with a review of the topics, themes, and concepts studied in fifth grade before the introduction of new topics such the American Revolution, the creation of the republic and the U.S Constitution, expansion, slavery and the Civil War, as well as a number of other topics and themes of the late nineteenth and twentieth centuries.
+The year begins with a review of the topics, themes, and concepts studied in fifth grade before the introduction of new topics such the American Revolution, the creation of the republic and the U.S Constitution, expansion, slavery and the Civil War, in addition to topics and themes of the late nineteenth and twentieth centuries.
 Throughout the year, students learn history through storytelling; they continue to practice recognizing and applying the historical thinking skills of context, perspective, and cause and effect.
 The students culminate the year with a research project on a topic related to the period of study.

 Students who successfully complete the grade six social studies program will be able to: